 The models most likely to do both have a windproof, preferably geodesic design, high-denier fabrics, and robust poles.

 Whether you’re in the market for a treeline, basecamp, mountaineering, or even a campsite tent, those with a geodesic design and lower profiles are the best performers in 4-season conditions.

 Because these tents use angled walls and sit close to the ground, they have less surface area for the wind to push against, which prevents the tent from getting blown over and the poles snapping under stress.
-The sloping walls of the tent also stop the snow piling up (“snow loads”) and turning your tent into an involuntary igloo!
+The sloping walls of the tent also stop the snow piling up (“heavy snow loads”) and turning your tent into an involuntary igloo!

 In especially windy conditions, easily adjustable and plentiful guylines will help provide additional support.

 Tent durability also pertains to its fabric.
-50 to 70-denier Nylon Taffeta is typical for four-season tents.
+50 to 70-denier Nylon Taffeta is typical for four-season shelters.
 The standard is higher compared to the 3-season tents’ 40D because camping in frigid climates is more taxing on your textiles (!).
 Snow is abrasive.
 It rubs into the fabric and wears it out faster.
 High winds, moreover, make tent walls more likely to tear.
 One great example of this is the Eureka!
 K2.
 Its 75D fly and 70D nylon taffeta body can last for years without showing signs of wear.

 When it comes to tent poles, aluminum is the ideal pick for frigid, 4-season conditions.
 Steel poles can be up to twice as heavy and carbon fiber is notorious for breaking in sub-zero conditions.
 The Black Diamond Eldorado tent is a good example.
-This tent uses an aluminum frame and weighs in at a very friendly 5.07 lbs, giving it just about the best strength-to-weight ratio out there.
+This model uses an aluminum frame and weighs in at a very friendly 5.07 lbs, giving it just about the best strength-to-weight ratio out there.